emoacht/Monitorian/docs/CONTRIBUTING.md

 - Include all information necessary for a reader who has no knowledge about your monitor or other devices to understand and reproduce the issue.

 - Add __probe.log__ and __operation.log__.
-A video clip is not so helpful because it will not give information on what is happening internally.
+A video clip is not very helpful because it will not provide information about what is happening internally.

 - An issue which includes no meaningful clue CAN BE CLOSED without review.